-IOR (Index Of Refraction): of the dielectric coating or substance making up the material.
-Basically controls the amount of light reflected by the surface.
-The amount of light reflected.
+IOR (Index Of Refraction): Basically controls the amount of light reflected by the surface.

 Nk_data: Indigo comes packaged with a set of Lab-measured metals.
 Use this attribute to set a metal to the material.
 If Nk_data is used, then the Diffuse and Specular attributes are ignored.